Sanmar Denizcilik

 Sanmar Denizcilik is a Turkish firm that operates its own fleet of tugboats, and builds tugboats for its own fleet, and for other shipping firms.
 The firm was founded in 1976 by Orhan Gürün and Gökҫen Seven.
-It remains a privately held firm, with its board of directors chaired by Gürün.
+It remains a privately held firm, with its board of directors chaired by Ali Gürün.

-In July 2013 the firm constructed its 100th tugboat.
+In July 2013, the firm constructed its 100th tugboat.

-In November 2013 the firm delivered the world's first two tugboats powered by natural gas.
-Firms aiming to leave a smaller environmental footprint are converting their fleets to vessels powered by natural gas, because they produce less pollutant byproducts.
+In November 2013, the firm delivered the world's first two tugboats powered by natural gas.
+Firms aiming to leave a smaller environmental footprint are converting their fleets to vessels powered by natural gas because they produce less pollutant byproducts.
 According to Seanews Turkey the vessels natural gas powered engines will emit: